25 Weeks Pregnant

 Fetal movement at 25 weeks has become more noticeable—and you’re probably noticing some patterns.
-When you’re feeling lots of kicks, baby’s awake, and when you’re not, he or she is likely snoozing.
+When you’re feeling lots of kicks, baby is awake, and when you’re not, they’re likely snoozing.
 Regular movement is a sign of a healthy, active baby.
-If you haven’t felt baby move in a while and you want some reassurance that everything’s okay, drink some ice water, play some music, or have your partner give you a light massage, and your little one might just wake up and give you a few jabs.
+If you haven’t felt baby move in a while and you want some reassurance that everything is okay, drink some ice water, play some music or have your partner give you a light massage, and your little one might just wake up and give you a few jabs.

 25 Weeks Pregnant Ultrasound

-Baby's enjoying his or her new sense of equilibrium—yep, your 25-week fetus is now learning which way is up and which is down.
-In the arena of 25 weeks fetal development, baby’s growing more fat and more hair too!
+Baby is enjoying their new sense of equilibrium—yep, your 25-week fetus is now learning which way is up and which is down.
+As for 25 weeks fetal development, baby is growing more fat and more hair too!